amboxer21/MotionDetection/README.md

 A video demo can be found [HERE](https://www.youtube.com/watch?v=ZDyZsqIcBnk)

 **DISCLAIMER:** Building the system can be very difficult and extremely complex.
-Some have tried but all have failed.
+Some have tried but so far all have failed.
 I am willing to provide an image of my RPI3 on an SD card.
 E-mail Anthony Guevara at amboxer21@gmail.com.

 ### [Build Options]